devodo/DivertR/README.md

 ### Async support

-Task and ValueTask async calls are supported, e.g. if `IFoo` is extended to include an async method:
+Task and ValueTask async calls are fully supported, e.g. if `IFoo` is extended to include an async method:

 ```csharp
 public interface IFoo